apache/flink/docs/dev/connectors/kafka.md

 The constructor accepts the following arguments:

 1. The topic name / list of topic names
-2. A DeserializationSchema / KeyedDeserializationSchema for deserializing the data from Kafka
+2. A DeserializationSchema / KafkaDeserializationSchema for deserializing the data from Kafka
 3. Properties for the Kafka consumer.
   The following properties are required:
   - "bootstrap.servers" (comma separated list of Kafka brokers)